 Cardiac electrophysiology is the study of heart rhythm disorders.
-Dr Betts frequently sees patients who have palpitations, irregular heart beats, atrial fibrillation, atrial flutter insert hyperlink], supraventricular tachycardia, ectopics or ‘skipped’ beats, syncope and black-outs.
+Professor Betts frequently sees patients who have palpitations, irregular heart beats, atrial fibrillation, atrial flutter, supraventricular tachycardia, ectopics or ‘skipped’ beats, syncope and black-outs.
 He also specialises in ways to reduce the risk of stroke from atrial fibrillation.

 He regularly performs catheter ablation.
 This is a minimally invasive technique used to treat a range of heart rhythm disorders including atrial fibrillation, flutter, SVTs and ventricular tachycardia.
 He also performs internal and external cardioverisions.
 He also implants pacemakers, ICDs and cardiac resynchronisation devices.